RuttikHiwase/RuttikHiwase/README.md

-# 👨‍💻 **Software Engineer** | Full Stack Developer
+# 👨‍💻 **Backend Developer** | Software Engineer

 Welcome to my GitHub profile!
-I'm a passionate software engineer with a strong foundation in **problem-solving**, **data structures & algorithms**, and **full-stack development**.
-I enjoy building robust, scalable applications and have experience working with a variety of technologies.
+I am a passionate **Backend Developer** with expertise in designing and implementing efficient, scalable, and high-performance backend systems.
+My experience spans working with Java, Spring Boot, databases, and microservices architecture.

 ---